intel/llm-on-ray/application/README.md

 -  **Basic Chatbot** \
   Engage in interactive conversations with the LLM.

-- **Context aware chatbot** \
-  A chatbot that remembers previous conversations and provides responses accordingly.

--  **Chatbot with Internet Access** \
+-  **SQL Chat with your database** \
-  An internet-enabled chatbot capable of answering user queries about recent events.
+  Empower the chatbot with the ability to access custom SQL documents, enabling it to provide answers to user queries based on the referenced SQL database.

+### TODOs

--  **Chat with your documents** \
+- **Chatbot with your code** \
-  Empower the chatbot with the ability to access custom documents, enabling it to provide answers to user queries based on the referenced information.
+  Empower the chatbot with the ability to access custom code, enabling it to provide answers to user queries based on the referenced code.

+- **Multi modal chatbot** \
+  Combine text, voice, and image inputs to provide a more natural and engaging conversation experience.

 ## <img src="https://streamlit.io/images/brand/streamlit-mark-color.png" width="40" height="22"> Streamlit App
 Created a multi-page streamlit app containing all sample chatbot use cases. \